Marketing Is Outdated—Here’s Why And What To Do

 Let’s think back to OXO again.
 The founder understood his wife’s situation and worked from there, designing from her perspective to find the right solution.
 Finding the need and then the solution must have come easily for Farber, but others had to be taught.
 And the earlier they could learn this design-thinking discipline, the better, as it prepared everyone to handle this shift in business.
 Even children in elementary school can learn to listen for and understand problems before coming up with solutions.

-Growing up in the business world at The Procter & Gamble Company, I learned to use a very disciplined set of marketing tools.
+Growing up in the business world at Procter & Gamble, I learned to use a very disciplined set of marketing tools.
 Science has always been a part of brand management, and most companies today have adopted that focus on science and data to some degree.
 Experience businesses also need to rely on data science to consider what their customers think first.

 This may seem like a slow process in a fast-paced world.
-Fortunately, artificial intelligence (AI) makes it possible to identify both needs and solutions at the necessary pace.
-But, for competitive differentiation to happen, we still need the human touch — the art.
-For example, if you have two competitors in the same category — and both are equally competent, well-funded, and have good brand reputations — the difference is going to be the experience that each company provides.
+Fortunately, artificial intelligence makes it possible to identify both needs and solutions at the necessary pace.
+But for competitive differentiation to happen, we still need the human touch—the art.
+For example, if you have two competitors in the same category—and both are equally competent, well-funded, and have good brand reputations—the difference is going to be the experience that each company provides.
 The company with the most compelling, personalized experience is going to win.
 One is going to look better, feel better, and work better, and much of that will come from the creative layer.
 That’s where the art comes in.

 This combination of science and art is part of the design thinking concept.
 Use science to understand the need and art to solve the problem you precisely identify.